pyfsi/coconut/examples/phase_change/Stefan_one_phase/stefan_one_phase.md

 ## References
 <a id="1">[1]</a>
-[Alexiades V., Solomon, A. D., "The one-phase Stefan problem", in "Mathematical modeling of melting and freezing processes", London, Taylor & Francis, 1993, pp. 33-46]
+[Alexiades V., Solomon, A. D., "2.1.
+The one-phase Stefan problem", in "Mathematical modeling of melting and freezing processes", London, Taylor & Francis, 1993, pp. 33-46]